-AAP government seeks suggestions from Delhi citizens on how to reduce pollution
+Govt seeks suggestions from Delhi citizens

 The Delhi government has sought the suggestions from people, for steps to reduce pollution in the city during winters when stubble burning takes place in the neighbouring states like Punjab and Haryana.
 Addressing a press conference, chief minister Arvind Kejriwal said people can send their suggestions at email@example.com till September 12, 2019.

+During the peak season from around October 25 to November 20, a large number of stubble-burning incidents are reported in the neighbouring states, which adds to the pollution level in the national capital, he said.
+“We want to ask the people of Delhi what steps can be taken during these 20-25 days to protect children and the elderly among others, from the ill-effects of pollution caused by stubble burning,” Kejriwal said.
 The chief minister claimed that in the last three years, there has been 25 per cent reduction in the overall pollution level because of a slew of measures taken by the AAP government and others, including Supreme Court, Union government, Environment Pollution (Prevention and Control) Authority (EPCA) and civic bodies.
 He said at present, 40 air-quality monitoring systems are operating in Delhi to get real-time data and 4,000 buses will soon be procured which will also result in reduction in pollution levels.
 Introduction of environment compensation charge, construction of eastern and western peripheral expressways, dust-control measures during construction work, massive tree plantation drive, closure of Badarpur and Rajghat power plants, Graded Response Action Plan are among the measures which have contributed to the reduction of pollution levels in Delhi, the chief minister said.

 Delhi pollution: EPCA recommends odd-even scheme or ban on non-CNG private vehicles